Phobos 2: Results

 The craft took 37 photos of Phobos imaging the majority (80%) of the moon.
 The infrared spectrometer found no sign of water.

 Legacy

 The Phobos design was used again for the long delayed Mars 96 mission which ended in failure when the launch vehicle's fourth stage misfired.
-In addition, the Fobos-Grunt mission, also designed to explore Phobos, ended in failure in 2011.
-Thus far, there has not been a completely successful probe to Phobos.
+In addition, the Fobos-Grunt mission, also designed to explore Phobos, failed in 2011.
+There has yet to be a completely successful probe to Phobos.